0gnev/bot-manager/docs/postgresql-migration-task.md

-# PostgreSQL Migration Task
+# PostgreSQL Migration Status

-## Goal
+## Current status

-Replace the current JSON-file state storage with PostgreSQL-backed persistence that supports:

-- many students in parallel
+The core migration from JSON-file runtime state to PostgreSQL is complete.

+Bridge now uses PostgreSQL as the operational source of truth for:

+- contacts
-- multiple active bookings per student
+- bookings
+- messages
+- attachments
-- multiple open escalations per booking
+- escalations
-- durable message history and reply routing
-- safe production deployment with backup, migration, and rollback steps

-This task should also introduce the automated test coverage and deployment changes required to operate the new storage model in production.

-## Why This Task Exists
+- approvals
+- runtime controls
+- idempotency keys

-The current architecture stores state in local JSON files under `data/state/`.
+Legacy JSON files under `data/state/` still matter for:
-That implementation is good enough for a bootstrap phase, but it has hard
-limits:

-- booking lookup is effectively one-result-per-Telegram-user
-- escalation state is one-record-per-booking instead of many records
-- message history is too thin for reliable workflow reconstruction
-- file-backed state makes multi-step updates and concurrent workflows brittle
+- one-shot imports from older environments
+- backup/restore during first-rollout migrations
+- preserving historical pre-PostgreSQL state when needed

-## Scope
+## Completed scope

-This task includes:

-1. Introduce PostgreSQL as the source of truth for operational state.
+- [x] Introduce PostgreSQL as the source of truth for operational state.
-2. Add schema migrations and a repeatable migration runner.
+- [x] Add schema migrations and a repeatable migration runner.
-3. Replace file-backed repositories for active runtime state with DB-backed repositories.
+- [x] Replace file-backed repositories for active runtime state with DB-backed repositories.
-4. Preserve current business behavior while removing the single-escalation and single-booking bottlenecks.
+- [x] Preserve current business behavior while removing the single-escalation and single-booking bottlenecks.
-5. Add automated tests for repositories, migrations, and critical workflows.
+- [x] Add automated tests for repositories, migrations, and critical workflows.
-6. Update local/dev and production deployment to provision and run PostgreSQL.
+- [x] Update local/dev and production deployment to provision and run PostgreSQL.
-7. Add a safe migration/import path from existing `data/state/` JSON files.
+- [x] Add a safe migration/import path from existing `data/state/` JSON files.

-This task does **not** require Redis.
-Redis may be evaluated later for cache, TTL/idempotency, or queue optimizations, but PostgreSQL should be sufficient for the first production-grade storage layer.
+This migration still does **not** require Redis.
+Redis may be evaluated later for cache, TTL/idempotency, or queue optimizations, but PostgreSQL is already serving as the first production-grade storage layer.

+## Remaining follow-ups

+- [ ] Keep first-rollout backup/import/rollback runbooks explicit for older environments that still carry legacy `data/state/`.
+- [ ] Tighten student-booking linking to a stronger deeplink or signed-token flow instead of username fallback.
+- [ ] Decide whether separate `contact_channels` and `deliveries` tables are still needed or whether the current denormalized design is sufficient.
+- [ ] Add optional follow-up tables such as `conversation_snapshots` and `escalation_events` only if operationally justified.

 ## Target Data Model

-At minimum, introduce tables or equivalent models for:
+Current implementation status:

 - `contacts`
+  - implemented
   - canonical student identity across multiple bookings
-  - Telegram user id and other stable contact fields
 - `contact_channels`
+  - not implemented as a separate table
-  - telegram username, email, phone, etc.
+  - current design stores Telegram username, e-mail, phone, and similar fields directly on `contacts`
 - `bookings`
+  - implemented
-  - booking payload, organizer/attendee metadata, status, meeting info
+  - stores booking payload, organizer/attendee metadata, status, and meeting info
 - `messages`
+  - implemented
-  - one row per inbound/outbound message
-  - direction, sender type, booking context, transport ids, content, timestamps
+  - stores one row per inbound/outbound message with direction, booking context, transport ids, content, timestamps, and model output
 - `escalations`
+  - implemented
   - one row per escalated question with its own `escalation_id`
-  - status, reason, source message id, tutor message id, tutor reply
 - `deliveries`
-  - outbound delivery attempts and delivery status
+  - not implemented as a separate table
+  - current design stores delivery status and transport metadata on messages plus audit logs
 - `idempotency_keys`
+  - implemented
-  - webhook/update deduplication with TTL or expiry metadata
+  - webhook/update deduplication with expiry metadata

 Recommended follow-up or optional tables: